amybiggy/harbourbookclub/README.md

 - Template for contact form taken from [Bootstrap](https://getbootstrap.com/docs/5.1/forms/overview/) and customised to meet project needs
 - I watched [this video](https://www.youtube.com/watch?v=4U_AAGHzTok) on how to add the map into my webpage
 - Template for modal taken from [Bootstrap](https://getbootstrap.com/docs/5.1/components/modal/) and customised to meet project needs

+### Text

+I took the blurb for the Stephen King book from [here](<https://en.wikipedia.org/wiki/Fairy_Tale_(novel)#:~:text=Fairy%20Tale%20is%20a%20dark,forces%20of%20good%20and%20evil.>)
+I took the blurb for the Elena Armas book from [here](https://www.goodreads.com/book/show/54189398-the-spanish-love-deception) and adapted it to fit onto the website
+I took the blurb for the Alex Michaelides book from [here](https://www.amazon.co.uk/Silent-Patient-Alex-Michaelides/dp/1409181634)